lologog/CarTracker/COMMIT_GUIDELINES.md

 3. When finished, merge feature -> dev
 4. When full functionality of the project is ready, merge dev -> main

+## Merge Rules
+- All merges MUST use --no-ff
+- Use Git's default merge commit message
+- Prepend the module name in brackets [..]
+    - Example: [Firmware] Merge branch 'feature-error_logging' into dev

 # Versioning with Tags
 We use Git tags to mark stable released versions